amirragab-ds/Linear-Regression-using-Python-and-Sklearn/README.md

 # Linear Regression in Machine Learning using Python and Sklearn

-The ["A Complete Guide to Linear Regression with Python and Sklearn"](https://datascrutineer.com/linear-regression-ml-python-sklearn/) article's source code
+The ["Linear Regression in Machine Learning using Python and Sklearn"](https://datascrutineer.com/linear-regression-ml-python-sklearn/) article's source code

 Overview
 --------